 Numbers: Spell out a number when it begins a sentence.
-Also spell out numbers that are below 10, unless they refer to the age of a person or animal.
+Also spell out numbers that are below 10, unless they refer to the age of a person or animal, or refer to a percentage.
 In any sentence that already contains a numeral, use the numeral in place of the word.
 In all other cases, use the numeral.
 This includes ordinals, too.

 Ten new employees started on Monday, and 12 start next week.